Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 performance

-The operations per second (Ops/sec) and P99 latency results for each service and workload are as follows:
+The results for operations per second (Ops/sec) and P99 latency for each service and workload are as follows:

 price